Norman St John-Stevas: Personal life

 Lord St John was a prominent Roman Catholic.
 He was also Patron of the Anglican Society of King Charles the Martyr, and Grand Bailiff for England and Wales of the Military and Hospitaller Order of Saint Lazarus (statuted 1910).

 He was chairman of the Catholic New Bearings group in the early 1970s whose members included the Bishop Augustine Harris.
-New Bearings purpose was to provide support to priests and nuns who were struggling with their vocation and operated independently from the church.
+New Bearings' purpose was to provide support to priests and nuns who were struggling with their vocation and operated independently from the church.

 His partner of over fifty years was Adrian Stanford.
 They met in 1956 at Oxford, where Lord St John taught Stanford law.
-They entered into a civil partnership shortly before Lord St John's death enabling only the latter to face inheritance tax when he dies.
-Without this 40% on £3.3 million would be instantly liable to tax but lessened by any agricultural, active own business and charity bequests, which are not published in the public calendars of probate.
+They entered into a civil partnership shortly before Lord St John's death enabling only the latter to face inheritance tax when he died.
+Without this, 40% of £3.3 million would be instantly liable to tax but lessened by any agricultural, active own business and charity bequests, which are not published in the public calendars of probate.

 He was noted for his many personal affectations, including proffering his hand in papal fashion, lapsing into Latin whilst speaking, and deliberately mispronouncing modern words.
 A loyal monarchist, Lord St John enjoyed a close relationship with the British Royal Family.
 Soon after his elevation to the Lords, photographs of him in purple bedroom slippers appeared in Hello! magazine while he lounged in the bedroom of his former rectory home in Northampton with a signed photograph of Princess Margaret prominently displayed.
 All personal notes were written in purple ink.
-After his elevation to the Lords he was an active member and used only official House of Lords headed stationery.
+After his elevation to the Lords, he was an active member and used only official House of Lords-headed stationery.
 He lived in Montpellier Square, Knightsbridge, and had a house in Northamptonshire.The Catholic Herald, a newspaper that St John-Stevas had contributed to on many occasions, wrote on his death that 'Unlike a lot of people who have trodden the corridors of power, he was not in the least secretive about his experiences.
 He idolised the Queen Mother, Princess Margaret and Pius IX.
 His house in Northamptonshire was filled with relics and pictures of all three.
-He even had a cassock which was supposed to have belonged to the Blessed Pius, and ... on occasions he wore it to fancy dress parties'.
+He even had a cassock which was supposed to have belonged to the Blessed Pius, and ... on occasions, he wore it to fancy dress parties'.

 He died at his home in London on 2 March 2012, aged 82, after a short illness.
 His homosexuality was summarised by Simon Hoggart in The Guardian obituary note: "He lived in that period where gay politicians never came "out", yet were happy for everyone to know.
 He lived life as a camp performance."